 Symbol: “A symbol is a condensed way of saying something below our customary discursive language.
 For that reason, symbols speak on several levels at once” (May, 1985).
 Symbols have a meaning beyond themselves or, stated differently, they point to a deeper meaning.
-Their power resides in that they point to a meaning that we often are not aware of and that they are often able to combine many different meanings into one symbol.
-The problem with symbols is that people, in attempts to make symbols more concrete or understandable, they often reifythem.
+Their power resides in that symbols point to a meaning that individuals are often are not aware of and that symbols are often able to combine many different meanings into one symbol.
+The problem with symbols is that people, in attempts to make symbols more concrete or understandable, often reify them.
 This distorts and corrupts the symbol.

 Thrownness: The concept of thrownness emerged from Heidegger’s phenomenology.
-It refers to the basic conditions of the world that we are thrown into.
-For example, we can not chose to whom we are born or when we are born.
-They are similar to givens in that we can control them; however, givens refer to existential realities while thrownness refers to existential conditions.
+It refers to the basic conditions of the world that individuals are thrown into.
+For example, individuals cannot chose to whom they are born or when they are born.
+They are similar to givens in that people cannot control them; however, the givens refer to existential realities while thrownness refers to existential conditions.
 Thrownness could be conceived of as an existential given.

-Umwelt: One of three German terms, along with Mitwelt and Eigenwelt, often used together in existential theory to represent different aspects of our existential reality.
-Umwelt refers to the world-around or our environment, particularly our biological environment (as opposed to the people in our environment, which is Mitwelt).
+Umwelt: One of three German terms, along with Mitwelt and Eigenwelt, often used together in existential theory to represent different aspects of one’s existential reality.
+Umwelt refers to the world-around or one’s environment, particularly one’s biological environment (as opposed to the people in one’s environment, which is Mitwelt).
 It can also be thought of as referring to being-in-the-world.